-Originally a centre for Buddhist nomads and lamas, Ulaanbaatar became a permanent site in the eighteenth century.
-Heavy-handed Soviet Russian control in the twentieth century led to a religious purge.
-Since the 1990 overthrow of communism, Mongolian Buddhism has experienced a resurgence.
+Originally a centre for Buddhist nomads and lamas, Ulaanbaatar became a permanent townsite in the eighteenth century.
+Since the 1990 overthrow of Soviet Russian-inspired communism, Mongolian Buddhism has experienced a resurgence.

 A vibrant conjunction of traditional and twenty-first century lifestyles typifies modern Ulaanbaatar.
-Thanks to Mongolia’s abundance of coal, copper, gold and other minerals, the capital now bears little resemblance to the windswept and provincial Soviet-style outpost encountered by travellers some thirty years ago.
+The city now bears little resemblance to the windswept and provincial Soviet-style outpost encountered by travellers some thirty years ago.

 Day 22.
 Arrive Beijing.
 We can arrange extra days in Beijing should you wish to arrive earlier.
 The Great Wall of China is said to be the Eighth Wonder of the World and this stopover is your chance to experience it up close.

 For more information about touring China, including extra services for Beijing, please visit our China pages.

 The direction of this itinerary is Eastward (West to East) St Petersburg TO Beijing.

 The itinerary detailed below uses the standard train and is for more independent travellers.
 If you prefer different levels of travel comfort, do consider our luxury private train options.